-The Authority co-operates intensely with the European Commission under the EC Merger Regulation and the Competition Authorities of the other EU Member States in the framework of the European Competition Network (ECN), especially with the Spanish Competition Authority.
+The Authority co-operates intensely with the European Commission under the EC Merger Regulation and the Competition Authorities of the other EU Member States in the framework of the European Competition Network (ECN.
 The Authority is also an active Member of the International Competition Network (ICN) and of the European Competition Authorities (ECA) and is a founding member of the Ibero-American Forum on the Protection of Competition (which includes Portugal, Spain and most Southern American countries) and of the network for competition authorities of the Portuguese-speaking countries.
 The Authority also has a close working relationship with the Brazilian Competition Authorities.